-Prepayments and other current assets increased by 65% to \$\frac{1}{2}443.3\$ million as of December 31, 2015 from \$\frac{1}{2}269.4\$ million as of December 31, 2014, primarily due to the restricted cash of P135.3 million representing cash deposit in bank in the name of the Company which was funded by a specific customer in relation to the money remittance service in behalf of the said specific customer.
+Prepayments and other current assets decreased by 12% to ₱388.1 million as of December 31, 2016 from ₱443.3 million as of December 31, 2015, primarily due to the restricted cash of P135.3 million representing cash deposit in bank in the name of the Company which was funded by a specific customer in relation to the money remittance service in behalf of the said specific customer.
 The Company availed of a loan from a bank specifically to service the said customer and the cash deposit served as a guarantee to the bank.
 The cash balance is being diminished as the loan balance gets repaid by the Company.
+This is fully settled during the current year.